 Reskilling is training employees to learn new skills so that they can perform in a different or evolving role.
 The World Economic Forum predicts that 50% of all employees will require reskilling within the next five years as the disruptions of the economy, COVID-19, and increasing automation take hold.
 Reskilling is actually the preferred method of skill and capability building for many executives as opposed to hiring external talent, as it contributes positively to the overall morale and financial health of the organization.
 When deploying a reskilling strategy, it’s all about providing the right training, educational resources, and guidance to ensure your people are successful along their learning journey.

 What is upskilling?

 Upskilling is increasing the level of competence to an employee’s existing skill set so they can better perform or evolve with new requirements in their current role.
-The World Economic’s report on upskilling explain the stark contrast between the current skills of the workforce and those needed to be successful in the future of work.
+The World Economic Forum’s report on upskilling explain the stark contrast between the current skills of the workforce and those needed to be successful in the future of work.
 PwC found companies that integrate upskilling can realize a 10% to 15% increase in benefits to their large-scale transformation initiatives, up to 40% reduction in workloads on individual roles, and more than 5% improvement to workforce retention.
-When deploying upskilling initiatives, it’s important to understand employee career goals and aspirations as well as their current mix of skills and capabilities.
+When deploying upskilling initiatives, it’s important to understand employee career goals and aspirations and their current mix of skills and capabilities.
 Doing so sets your employees up for success with specific learning, development, and participation incentives.
-It’s also important to note that upskilling is continuous, not a one time event.
-So along with the necessary technical skills, upskilling should involve learning how to think and adapt quickly with the dynamic changes of your industry.
+It’s also important to note that upskilling is continuous, not a one-time event.
+So along with the necessary technical skills, upskilling should involve learning how to think and adapt quickly to the dynamic changes of your industry.

 What is cross-skilling or cross-training?